us0p/interview_preparation/lambda_functions/testing_serverless_function_and_applications.md

 https://github.com/aws-samples/serverless-test-samples

 Although the test runs locally, it interacts with cloud-based resources.
-These resources have been deployed using the AWS Serverless Application Model and AWS SAM command line tool.
+These resources have been deployed using the `AWS Serverless Application Model (SAM) and AWS SAM command line tool (which is not part os AWS CLI)`.
 The test code first retrieves the deployed stack outputs, which includes the API endpoint, function ARN, and security role.
 Next, the test sends a request to the API endpoint, which responds with a list of Amazon S3 buckets.
 This test runs entirely against cloud-based resources to verify those resources are deployed, secured, and work as expected.
 Unlike local testing, testing in the cloud requires additional resources which may incur service costs.
 Creating isolated testing environments may increase the burden on your DevOps teams, especially in organizations with